saltynexus/saltynexus.github.io/_pages/about.md

 I hope you enjoy my website and find some of the material instructive!

->**Disclaimer**:
+> ##### Warning
+>
-This is my personal website.
+>This is my personal website.
 The opinions expressed here are my own and do not reflect the views, positions, or policies of my employer or any other organization I am affiliated with.
 The content provided is for educational purposes only and should not be considered professional advice.
 While I strive for accuracy, the information may contain errors or inaccuracies.
 Readers should verify any information before relying on it.
+{: .block-warning }

 ## Site Author
 {% include_relative /people_bios/heitmann_troy.md %}